25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Trees.md

 - In-order Traversal will give sorted order
 - Number of BST for `n` nodes: `(2nCn)/(n+1)`
 - Usually represented using Doubly Linked List
+- In-Order traversal is preferred

 Drawbacks of Binary Search Tree:

 - No control over the height of the BST as it depends on the order of input.

+- It can become unbalanced easily

 ## AVL Tree